 Senior Michael Hahn said, “For me, I didn’t realize how one sentence from a leader can affect the market so much.”

 The FIN 129A class is an entry point for students interested in investing and finances.
 Students who go on to take the FIN 129B class serve as team leaders, overseeing the various funds that the portfolio holds.
 Each student is responsible for staying up to speed on news and results for a small number of the 50-plus stocks the funds are invested in, and is expected to be able to report out to the class on those funds when there is breaking financial news.

 In 2014, the students managing the funds earned first place out of 60 teams in an international competition for their results managing the portfolio.

 Some students involved in the Student Managed Investment Fund class carry their passion for finance and investing developed in Heinrichs Trading Room into their personal lives.

-Olmos, the senior finance major, traded some on his own, even before he joined the program.
+Anthony Olmos, a senior finance major, traded some on his own, even before he joined the program.